-According to the Procedures on Early Evaluations for the Bloomington Campus approved by the Bloomington Faculty Council, all instructors teaching General Education Common Ground courses, as well as other courses in which there are freshmen or sophomores in University Division will receive a request for assignment of letter grade evaluations in the fourth week of the regular semester, with a submission deadline of the Sunday after the sixth week.
+According to the Bloomington Campus Procedures on Early Evaluations approved by the Bloomington Faculty Council, all instructors teaching General Education Common Ground courses, as well as other courses in which there are freshmen or sophomores in University Division will receive a request for assignment of letter grade evaluations in the fourth week of the regular semester, with a submission deadline of the Sunday after the sixth week.

 The method by which an early letter grade evaluation is determined, and the percentage of the final grade which that evaluation represents, are decided by the instructor.
 This evaluation will be accessible to the student and the student’s academic advisor.
 These evaluations are for counseling purposes and are not recorded on the students’ permanent records.